All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Ozempic or Wegovy better for weight loss?

 Wegovy offers a higher maximum dose (2.4 mg vs. 2.0 mg) and is specifically approved for weight management.
 In general, Wegovy produces slightly greater weight loss.
-However, both contain the same active ingredient, and Ozempic is an effective option when Wegovy is unavailable or not covered by insurance.
+But both contain compounded formulations of the active ingredient, and Ozempic is an effective option when Wegovy is unavailable or not covered by insurance.

 When will others notice my weight loss on Ozempic?